AkshayBhadule/Hotel-Booking-Data-Analysis-Revenue-Insights/README.md

 ---

 ## 🚀 Conclusion
-This project demonstrates how data-driven analysis can help hotels optimize pricing strategies, reduce cancellations, improve customer experience, and identify high-value booking channels I created this in CDAC training.
+This project demonstrates how data-driven analysis can help hotels optimize pricing strategies, reduce cancellations, enhance customer experience, and identify high-value booking channels.
+The project was developed as part of my CDAC training, applying real-world data analysis techniques using Python.

 ---